karthu181/SGD-Developers/README.md

 ## About The Project

-Moderne is a platform for users to buy, sell, or rent properties with the help of experienced real estate agents.
+SGD Developers is a platform for users to buy, sell, or rent properties with the help of experienced real estate agents.
 The website utilizes HTML, CSS, JavaScript, React.js, Node.js, Express.js to create a user-friendly interface with comprehensive property listings and other services to help users make informed decisions about real estate.

 ### Built With
 - [Vite.js](https://vitejs.dev/)